duneanalytics/docs/docs/getting-started/tips.md

 Therefore you often want to use the token symbol instead.
 Simply join the table `erc20.tokens` with your event table where asset = token address.
 You then select symbol in your select statement instead of token address.

+=== "PostgreSQL"

     **NB** The `erc20.tokens` table cointains a selection of popular tokens.
+If you are working with more obscure tokens you should be careful with joining with this table because tokens that are not in the coincap table might be excluded from your results.

+=== "SparkSQL"

+    **NB** The `tokens_blockchain.erc20` table cointains a selection of popular tokens.
 If you are working with more obscure tokens you should be careful with joining with this table because tokens that are not in the coincap table might be excluded from your results.

 ## Filter queries and dashboards with parameters